0 reviews |

 Imitation crab is actually made with real fish meat, generally not crab meat though, but check the ingredients.
 It’s usually made from surimi, or white fish flesh, like Alaskan Pollock, that has been deboned and minced into a paste, which is then mixed with other ingredients.

-Dehydrated imitation crab will last up to 4 or 5 months if properly dehydrated, conditioned, and stored under ideal pantry conditions.
+Dehydrated imitation crab will last up to 4 or 5 months, if not longer, when properly dehydrated, conditioned, and stored under ideal pantry conditions.

 For planning purposes, we used 3 dehydrator trays lined with removable mesh screen inserts for the 14-ounce package of imitation crab meat.